greenp8888/Submissions_C5/Group_9/ai-hackathon/README.md

 This README is the main project reference document.
 It includes:

-- product overview
+- Product Overview
-- technical concepts used in the build
+- Technical Concepts used in the build
-- project structure
+- Project structure
-- setup and run instructions
+- Setup and Run Instructions
-- API references
+- API References
-- architecture diagrams
+- Architecture Diagrams
-- workflow diagrams
+- Workflow Diagrams
-- implementation notes and limitations
+- Implementation notes and limitations

 ## Project References